 5. Use the Right Keywords

 We all understand the importance of keywords in SEO.
 If you have a blog article about top 10 best B2B headless eCommerce platforms and it lacks some essential keywords such as ‘headless architecture‘, it is not going to rank high on search engines.
 If your audience is searching for “how to bake cakes,” but your website only has content related to decorating muffins, they might not be able to find what they need.
 It’s vital that you invest in strong, authoritative keywords and phrases that your audience will search for.
 You will never be able to scale your e-commerce business if no one knows about it.
 This is why you need to conduct proper keyword research to find the best keywords to target and rank your site higher on search engines.

 How to Find Quality Keywords

 To find phrases and words that’ll help to optimize your eCommerce website, understand what your customers are looking for out of their search and how they’re looking for it.
-You can do this by surveying actual customers or interacting with people in your niche and industry on relevant online forums.
+You can do this by conducting a Hubspot survey among actual customers or interacting with people in your niche and industry on relevant online forums.
 From there, you can plug in various relevant topics into keyword research tools to observe their ranking.

 Once you have identified the keywords you want to use, it’s time to find long-tail keywords (essentially short 2–3 word phrases) based on your research.
 These phrases will be more descriptive and closely fit into your site’s sub-topics and niches.
 By being more descriptive, these keywords will help better match your audience’s search intent and be more relevant to their needs.